MaciejSocha/zzpj/README.md

 RULES:

+- First rule of the gitclub, don't talk about gitclub

+- Second rule of the gitclub, don't talk about gitclub

 - Use branches (master is automatic deploy on heroku)

 - DON'T use swear words in commit (and also in code)

+- Use issues to manage tasks